 On many menus in Dubrovnik restaurants, meat and cheese will feature heavily.
 If you would like to enjoy a platter – visit La Bodega at the end of Stradun.
 They boast an unrivalled truffle cheese and smoked ham plate.

-Of course, olive oil is the main ingredient of the Mediterranean lifestyle.
-Rambling olive groves cover the slopes of Croatia.
+Of course, olive oil is the main ingredient of the Mediterranean lifestyle, especially in the likes of Peloponnese, Greece.
+However, the ambling olive groves also cover the slopes of Croatia.
 If you wish to sample this liquid gold, head off to Uje on the Stradun, a quaint small shop that specialises in Croatian olive oil.
 The owners of the shop, have their own production line on the island of Brač; and will offer suggestions before you make your selected choice.

 If you have a sweet tooth, then Dubrovnik is the place for you!
 Do try, Stonska torta which is made from makaruli (macaroni), walnuts and delicious chocolate.
 If you’re not visiting the Pelješac peninsula, you can always taste a sample at Gianni’s, near the Maritime Museum.
 It is freshly made by owner Đani van Bloemen, who was a former pastry chef at Michelin-starred 360° Restaurant.